-- (a) the NSW Flood Prone Land Policy, - (b) the principles of the Floodplain Development Manual 2005, - (c) the Considering flooding in land use planning guideline 2021, and - (d) any adopted flood study and/or floodplain risk management plan prepared in accordance with
+(a) the NSW Flood Prone Land Policy,

+(b) the principles of the Floodplain Development Manual 2005

+(c) the Considering flooding in land use planning guideline 2021, and the principles of the Floodplain Development Manual 2005 and adopted by the relevant

+(d) any adopted flood study and/or floodplain risk management plan prepared in accordance with

-- (3) A planning proposal must not contain provisions that apply to the flood planning area which: - (a) permit development in floodway areas, - (b) permit development that will result in significant flood impacts to other properties, - (c) permit development for the purposes of residential accommodation in high hazard areas, - (d) permit a significant increase in the development and/or dwelling density of that land, - (e) permit development for the purpose of centre-based childcare facilities, hostels, boarding houses, group homes, hospitals, residential care facilities, respite day care centres and seniors housing in areas where the occupants of the development cannot effectively evacuate, - (f) permit development to be carried out without development consent except for the purposes of exempt development or agriculture.
-Dams, drainage canals, levees, still require development consent, - (g) are likely to result in a significantly increased requirement for government spending on emergency management services, flood mitigation and emergency response measures, which can include but are not limited to the provision of road infrastructure, flood mitigation infrastructure and utilities, or - (h) permit hazardous industries or hazardous storage establishments where hazardous materials cannot be effectively contained during the occurrence of a flood event. - (4) A planning proposal must not contain provisions that apply to areas between the flood planning area and probable maximum flood to
+(3) A planning proposal must not contain provisions that apply to the flood planning area which:

+(a) permit development in floodway areas,

+(b) permit development that will result in significant flood impacts to other properties,

+(c) permit development for the purposes of residential accommodation in high hazard areas,

+(d) permit a significant increase in the development and/or dwelling density of that land,

+(e) permit development for the purpose of centre-based childcare facilities, hostels, boarding houses, group homes, hospitals, residential care facilities, respite day care centres and seniors housing in areas where the occupants of the development cannot effectively evacuate,

+(f) permit development to be carried out without development consent except for the purposes of exempt development or agriculture.
+Dams, drainage canals, levees, still require development consent,

+(g) are likely to result in a significantly increased requirement for government spending on emergency management services, flood mitigation and emergency response measures, which can include but are not limited to the provision of road infrastructure, flood mitigation infrastructure and utilities or

+(h) permit hazardous industries or hazardous storage establishments where hazardous materials cannot be effectively contained during the occurrence of a flood event.

-Stantec, which deals appropriately with flooding.
+(4) A planning proposal must not contain provisions that apply to areas between the flood planning area and probable maximum flood to Stantec, which deals appropriately with flooding.